 Regular meetings include specifically designated times for citizens to make comments on matters which are not on the agenda or which are the topic of public hearing.
-At the designated public comment period such public comment shall be limited to five (5) minutes per item per speaker.
+Citizens may comment on agenda items that are not subject to public hearing at the time the item is presented.
+At the designated public comment period such public comment shall be limited to three (3) minutes per item per speaker.
 The presiding officer shall have the discretion to determine the order of speakers.
 The presiding officer may determine that the public comment portion of the agenda shall be moved to the end of the agenda just prior to adjournment, in the event the number of speakers will not allow for the timely transaction of the business on the agenda.